HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 ```

 Current uptake shows around 19% of pages being served using the picture element are doing so at least in part in relation to format switching.

+{# TODO not sure about this claim.
+My read of the data was that 19% of all surveyed pages contained any picture elements at all -- saying nothing about format switching #}

 {{ figure_markup(
   image="use-of-picture.png",